How to prepare your pets for fireworks season

 Create a safe space

 It’s important that your pet has somewhere to go where they feel safe.
-A crate with a blanket over the top can work well for a dog, but pets should not be confined to their safe space as they may wish to come and go, or even find their own around the house.
-If you haven’t got a crate, you could make a cosy den for your pet in a quiet, dark corner or under a table with their favourite bedding.
+A crate with a blanket over the top can work well for a dog, and a bed or cardboard box lined with blankets or a resting place up high for cats.
+However, pets shouldn’t be confined to their safe space as they may wish to come and go, or even find their own around the house.
 Make sure that all doors and windows are closed, and curtains are drawn.

 If you have rabbits or guinea pigs housed outdoors, if you can, bring their hutch indoors into a quiet room, shed or garage, and close the curtains.
-If this isn’t possible, you should cover their enclosure with a thick blanket or duvet and provide extra bedding for them to burrow in.
+If this isn’t possible, you should cover their enclosure with a thick blanket or duvet to help block sound and light, making sure there is still good ventilation, and provide extra bedding for them to burrow in.

 Keep pets inside

 It’s impossible to know if a rouge firework is going to go off besides a known firework display, but if it’s around bonfire night or New Year, avoid taking your dog for a walk in the dark, as they can be easily spooked and run away should a firework be let off.
+If you can, walk your dog before it gets dark and encourage your cat to be home before sundown – feeding them a bit earlier for a few weeks before will help to get them into the routine.
 Do your research and find out when local firework displays are happening, so that you can plan ahead.
 Both dogs and cats will be much safer if they are kept inside during those displays.

 Ensure your pets have identification